Rapidly generate click-through prototypes for both usability testing and stakeholder feedback.

 When to use a prototype

 Teams use prototypes to learn more about their users in the prototyping and testing stages of the design process.
-These two stages involve experimenting and creating scaled-down versions of a product or service and then testing it, to refine the best possible solutions.
+These two stages involve experimenting and creating scaled-down versions of a product or service and then testing them, to refine the best possible solutions.

 Prototypes encourage teams to think of tangible outcomes, rather than abstract ideas.